traefik/traefik/docs/user-guide/kubernetes.md

 ## Prerequisites

 1. A working Kubernetes cluster.
 If you want to follow along with this guide, you should setup [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) on your machine, as it is the quickest way to get a local Kubernetes cluster setup for experimentation and development.

+!!! note
+    The guide is likely not fully adequate for a production-ready setup.

 2. The `kubectl` binary should be [installed on your workstation](https://kubernetes.io/docs/getting-started-guides/minikube/#download-kubectl).